reshamas/fastai_deeplearn_part1/lessons/lesson_2_dogcat.md

 - data augmentation is not exactly creating new data, but it's a different way of looking at it for the convolutional neural network
 -

+## Unfreeze Layers

 ## Learning Rate Annealing

 ## TTA (Test Time Augmentation)

+## fastai library
+- open source
+- sits on top of PyTorch
+- PyTorch is fairly new; was not able to use Keras or TensorFlow
+- PyTorch is not easy to use.
+- So, created a library on top of PyTorch.
+- PyTorch didn’t seem suitable for new deep learners
+- With keras, code from last year’s course, is 2-3x longer, which means more opportunities for mistakes
+- So, fastai built this library to make it easier to get state-of-the-art results
+- Using this library made it so much more productive.

 ## SGDR (Stochastic Gradient Descent with Restarts)